techtonic-tribe/Bootcamp_Resources/React/week-2/Rendering/Tic-Tac-Toe.md

 * If a winner is found, the game **stops accepting clicks** (`handleClick` returns early).
 * The **status** shows either the winner or who’s next.
 * State updates trigger a re-render, updating the UI automatically.

----

-## 🎯 What you achieved:

-* ✅ Squares toggle between X and O each turn
-* ✅ Moves can’t be made on filled squares
-* ✅ Game detects a winner correctly
-* ✅ Game stops after a win
-* ✅ Status displays winner or next player info

----

-If you want, I can help you next with:

-* Adding a **restart button** to reset the game
-* Showing **move history** (time travel!)
-* Highlighting winning squares
-* Or anything else you want to build on top

-Just say the word! 🚀